 Visitors to India should give some advance thought as to how to react to begging.
 Unfortunately, too many foreigners feel that they MUST do something to help them.
 The beggars are also often quite persistent and won’t take no for an answer.
 As a result, tourists start doling out money.
 But should they?

-I received an email from an Indian reader who said that he didn't want anyone who's visiting India to even give one rupee to beggars.
+One Indian reader said that he didn't want anyone who's visiting India to even give one rupee to beggars.
 It sounds harsh.
 However, when beggars easily get money by begging, they don't try to work or even want to work.
 Instead, they keep growing in numbers.

 While it can seem heartless, it's usually best to ignore beggars in India.
 There are so many that even if you want to give them, it’s not possible to give to them all.
 Another common problem is that if you give to one beggar, such a gesture will quickly attract others.
 The reality is that, as a foreigner, you're not responsible for solving India's problems (and Indians don't want or expect you to).